softsideoftech/content/pages/corporate-honeymoon.md

 If there are any qualities that we lack for ourselves (joy, self-worth, strength, etc.) we project them onto our object of affection.
 Somehow that other person makes us complete, as impossible as that might be.

 For a while, we're blind to our lover's flaws and imperfections.
-Whatever part of us tends to judge and criticise--even if it's just secretly in our heads--stays quiet.
+Whatever part of us tends to judge and criticize--even if it's just secretly in our heads--stays quiet.

 But after some time, we start to notice cracks in our ideal image of the other.
 We might notice a habit or two that we find annoying.
 Perhaps we discover this person disagrees with a value that we hold dear.